k00rimo/invenio-app/docs/analysis-rendering-guide.md

   - Color pockets by volume or druggability score
   - Toggle pocket visibility
   - Click pocket in chart → zoom to pocket in 3D

 ---

+### Membrane Map

+**Analysis:** `mem-map`

+**Chart:** `BarChart` (per-membrane leaflet composition) + `LabeledList`

+- Aggregate counts of residues/lipids assigned to the top vs bottom leaflet for every membrane entry
+- Stack bars by leaflet (top/bottom) so total height conveys total lipids; tooltip should list residue indices for drill-down
+- Use a companion `LabeledList`/table to surface polar atom indices and the `no_mem_lipid` bucket so nothing silently disappears
+- Provide filters for individual membranes when `n_mems > 1`

+**3D Viewer:** **Strongly recommended**

+- Color lipids by leaflet (e.g., blue top, orange bottom) to instantly verify assignments
+- Highlight polar atoms with a separate representation (spheres) to validate interface definitions
+- Select the "unassigned" group to spotlight lipids that failed the leaflet heuristic

+---

+### Area Per Lipid

+**Analysis:** `apl`

+**Chart:** `HeatmapMatrix` (upper vs lower leaflet grids) + `LineChart` (global stats)

+- Render two heatmaps (tabs or side-by-side) that map `grid_x × grid_y` onto color-coded Angstrom^2 values for each leaflet
+- Use a synchronized color scale across both leaflets; expose `median`/`std` near the charts as a quick health check
+- Allow optional contour overlays or crosshair readouts for exact area values at a grid point
+- Complement the heatmaps with a `LineChart` showing median ± std over simulation time when multiple frames are available

+**3D Viewer:** Recommended

+- Project the heatmap onto the bilayer plane in 3D or color lipids by their instantaneous area to reveal hot/cold spots
+- Offer a toggle that snaps the camera to a top-down view for easier comparison with the 2D maps

+---

+### Density Profile

+**Analysis:** `density`

+**Chart:** `LineChart` (multi-series z-profile)

+- X-axis = `z` positions; Y-axis = density; generate one series per component and per density type (number, mass, charge, electron)
+- Provide toggles or checkboxes for the density flavor so users can compare, e.g., mass vs charge without clutter
+- Shade ±std around each curve or show twin series for mean/std when present
+- Support dual units (g/cm^3 vs arbitrary) via axis label metadata

+**3D Viewer:** Not needed

+- Optional nicety: highlight the spatial selection of the currently hovered component

+---

+### Lipid Interactions

+**Analysis:** `lipid-inter`

+**Chart:** `HeatmapMatrix` (residue×lipid occupancy)

+- Rows = residue indices from `residue_indices`; columns = lipid species (InChI keys) with cell color showing contact frequency
+- For large lipid sets, group by headgroup/chain type and expose a drill-down when a user clicks a column header
+- Allow sorting by max occupancy, cumulative counts, or residue number to surface dominant interactions quickly
+- Tooltips should show absolute counts plus normalized percentage over the trajectory window

+**3D Viewer:** **Strongly recommended**

+- Clicking a heatmap cell should highlight the residue and lipid simultaneously in 3D
+- Provide interface filters (lipid species, residue range) synchronized between the chart and 3D viewer to inspect hotspots

+---

+### Lipid Order

+**Analysis:** `lipid-order`

+**Chart:** `LineChart` (segment order parameters)

+- Each `LipidOrderSegment` becomes a series where x = atom/segment index along the tail, y = order parameter `avg`; use shaded band for `std`
+- Support small multiples by lipid name or leaflet to compare how order varies across chains
+- Add reference guides (e.g., |S| = 0.2) to highlight disordered regions
+- Allow switching the x-axis labeling between carbon indices and atom names for clarity

+**3D Viewer:** Recommended

+- Color lipid tails by the currently selected series to show ordered vs disordered regions in situ
+- Provide quick-select actions (clicking a series) that highlight matching lipids within the membrane patch

+---

+### Membrane Thickness

+**Analysis:** `thickness`

+**Chart:** `LineChart` (time series) + optional `Scatter2D` (midplane wandering)

+- Plot overall `thickness` vs frame with shaded ±`std_thickness`; overlay `mean_positive` and `mean_negative` to show leaflet separation
+- When `midplane_z` is provided, use `Scatter2D` or a secondary `LineChart` to illustrate midplane drift relative to the simulation box
+- Expose percentile bands/threshold annotations to flag excursions outside acceptable membrane thickness ranges
+- Provide brushing to inspect subsets of frames and export representative statistics for downstream QC

+**3D Viewer:** Recommended

+- Draw translucent surfaces for the positive/negative leaflets and animate through time for noticeable breathing modes
+- Clicking a frame in the chart should update the viewer, highlighting regions exceeding a user-defined deviation threshold

+---